9 Superfoods to Eat When You Want to Feel Healthier

 Dark Leafy Greens

-The best sources of chlorophyll are dark, leafy greens including spinach, arugula, kale, Swiss chard, collard greens, wheatgrass and even matcha (a powder made from green tea leaves).
+The best sources of chlorophyll are dark, leafy greens.
+Try to add spinach, arugula, kale, Swiss chard, collard greens, wheatgrass and even matcha to your diet.
 Take advantage of chlorophyll’s health-boosting benefits by incorporating more raw salads into your day.
 We’ve wrangled up the best-tasting ways to sneak leafy greens into your diet.

 Quercetin is a flavonoid (plant pigment and antioxidant) found in vegetables, fruits, nuts, roots and seeds—including apples, onions, rutabaga, tomatoes, kale, peppers and radishes.
 Research points to quercetin as having anti-infectious and anti-inflammatory properties.
-This powerful flavonoid cleans up unstable free radicals that cause damage to your body, so it helps fight against heart disease and brain diseases such as Alzheimer’s, Parkinson’s and dementia.
+This powerful flavonoid cleans up unstable free radicals that cause damage to your body.
+Thus, it helps fight against heart disease and brain diseases such as Alzheimer’s, Parkinson’s and dementia.

 To retain quercetin in foods, avoid boiling or frying, which can reduce the amounts.
 Onions, however, can retain quercetin levels up to 212ºF.
 If you’re eating apples for the benefits of quercetin, eat with the peel.